2. ADCS#

 ReadIssue and Manage CertificatesRequest CertificatesReadEnrollTip

-You can choose any number of templates to assign the permissions, but typically the Web Server template is used.
+You can choose or create any number of templates to assign the permissions to, but typically the Web Server template is used.

 The file contains the following parameters that can be configured: